sa-express-news/longform-story-template/README.md

 {}
 ```

 Take another look at your browser and marvel at the amazing dropcap Adrian on the design team came up with.
-When you're done with that, feel free to do another round of `git add .` - `git commit -m "What I did` - `git push origin master`.
+When you're done with that, feel free to do another round of `git add .` - `git commit -m "What I did"` - `git push origin master`.

 You'll probably want a couple of regular paragraphs after your fancy intro one.
 Well, luckily paragraphs are crazy easy: you just paste 'em in.